fizzle77/JAFDTC/doc/README.md

 2. The DCS scripting support must be [installed](#support-scripts)
 3. DCS must be running
-4. A mission must be running with a pilot must be in pit in an airframe that matches the airframe of the configuration selected in (1)
+4. A mission must be running with a pilot in pit in an airframe that matches the airframe of the configuration selected in (1)

 The lower left corner of the main configuration list page indicates the status conditions 2-4 as